A Lovecraftian tale about a chance encounter on a beach in Maine.

 “Start out by not pretending you know a damn thing.”

 “How do you know what I know?” he said, feeling needled again.
 When he’d seen her approaching, he had immediately put her into categories: Poor.
 Uneducated.
 Gullible.
 Easily manipulated.
 But now, he was unaccountably on the defensive, and it looked like the last assessment, at least, might have to be revised.

 “I could tell the minute you walked up.
 You figure since you have lots of book-learnin’ about the names of things, that tells you what they are.
 That means you know them.
 People like you don’t ever get inside of things.
 They don’t bother, so they go through their whole lives, with their bits o’ knowledge, and die never knowing how much more there is.”

 “Can you tell me more, then?”
-Luke said, and was immediately surprised at himself for asking the question.
+Luke was immediately surprised at himself for asking the question.

 She gave him another up-and-down look, and said, her voice dropping to a whisper, “Oh, yeah.
 I could tell you more.
 A lot more.
 More’n you want to know, I’d wager.”

-“Okay,” Luke said, trying not to smile, “go for it.
+“Okay.”
+He tried not to smile.
+“Go for it.
 Tell me something I don’t already know.”

 She grinned.
 It wasn’t a nice grin, and not just because of the condition of her teeth.
 Luke recoiled a little.
 Despite the heat, a ripple of chill passed across his skin, and he felt goosebumps stand out on the backs of his arms.